 Critics have been less than kind to “Skyscraper” calling it a copy of “Die Hard” and Johnson freely admits this.
 In an Instagram post, Johnson said, “In a summer full of cool & bad ass Superheroes & capes, my town of Hollywood doesn’t make movies like this anymore.
 But I wanted to make a film that paid homage and respect to the classic action movies that inspired me and entire generations – DIE HARD to TOWERING INFERNO to THE FUGITIVE.
 A wounded warrior’s blood, sweat, love & grit to save his family.”
 Johnson is aware he’s making a copy of “Die Hard” and the other movies he mentioned.
 If you like it, that’s great!
 If you don’t, he doesn’t care.
 He’s Dwayne Johnson, the biggest movie star in the world today and he wants to make movies he’d like to see.
 If you have that kind of clout and can get a studio to put up a production budget somewhere in the neighborhood of $125-million then you can make as many homage pictures are you please.
 If they are as entertaining as “Skyscraper” then it doesn’t matter what movie you’re borrowing from.

 “Skyscraper” gets five stars.

 This week I’ll be reviewing “The Equalizer II” for WIMZ.com.

-Listen to The Fractured Frame podcast for the latest movie and streaming news.
-Our next episode will be available on January 8, 2018.
+Listen to The Fractured Frame for the latest news in TV, movies and streaming.
+It’s available wherever you get podcasts.
 Follow me on Twitter @moviemanstan and send emails to firstname.lastname@example.org.